priyatam/lesser/README.md

     ├── package.json
     ├── gulpfile.js

-To compile and design your site, live, run:
+To compile and design your site, in live-mode, run:

     gulp